ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 ---
 title: Expose your applications using OVHcloud Public Cloud Load Balancer
 excerpt: "How to expose your applications hosted on Managed Kubernetes Service using the OVHcloud Public Cloud Load Balancer"
-updated: 2024-09-17
+updated: 2024-09-23
 ---

 > [!warning]
 >
-> Usage of the [Public Cloud Load Balancer](https://www.ovhcloud.com/en-gb/public-cloud/load-balancer/) with Managed Kubernetes Service (MKS) is now in General Availability.
+> Usage of the [Public Cloud Load Balancer](/links/public-cloud/load-balancer) with Managed Kubernetes Service (MKS) is now in General Availability.
-> However this LoadBalancer (based on Octavia project) is not the default one yet for cluster running Kubernetes versions <1.31.
-For those clusters you must use the annotation `loadbalancer.ovhcloud.com/class: octavia` to deploy an Octavia LoadBalancer from your MKS cluster.
+> However this LoadBalancer (based on Octavia project) is not the default one yet for clusterz running Kubernetes versions <1.31.
+For those clusters, you must use the annotation `loadbalancer.ovhcloud.com/class: octavia` to deploy an Octavia LoadBalancer from your MKS cluster.
 >

 ## Objective

-This guide aims to explain how to use OVHcloud Public Cloud Load Balancer to expose your applications hosted on [Managed Kubernetes Service (MKS)](https://www.ovhcloud.com/en-gb/public-cloud/kubernetes/).
+This guide aims to explain how to use OVHcloud Public Cloud Load Balancer to expose your applications hosted on [Managed Kubernetes Service (MKS)](/links/public-cloud/kubernetes).
 If you're not comfortable with the different ways of exposing your applications in Kubernetes, or if you're not familiar with the notion of 'loadbalancer' service type, we do recommend to start by reading the guide explaining how to [expose your application deployed on an OVHcloud Managed Kubernetes Service](/pages/public_cloud/containers_orchestration/managed_kubernetes/using-lb).
 This guide details the different methods to expose your containerized applications hosted in Managed Kubernetes Service.

 Our Public Cloud Load Balancer is relying on the OpenStack Octavia project which provides a Cloud Controller Manager (CCM) allowing Kubernetes clusters to interact with Load Balancers.
 For Managed Kubernetes Service (MKS), this Cloud Controller is installed and configured by our team, allowing you to easily create, use and configure our Public Cloud Load Balancers.
 You can find the CCM opensource project documentation [here](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md).